 Inquire about existing faculties.

 The very first thing to do is to learn and understand which faculties and subjects are offered by the various institutions and universities.
 Take a look on the internet and find out about each of the institutions study plans, type of faculty, degree programs offered and so on.
-NCI University in London for example offers Undergraduate Degrees in BA (Hons) Global Management and International Business, BA (Hons) International Politics and BSc (Hons) Psychology.
+NCIUL for example offers Undergraduate Degrees in BA (Hons) Global Management and International Business, BA (Hons) International Politics and BSc (Hons) Psychology.

 What kind of previous academic preparation do I have?